Our team

 Van de Loo is an expert on human rights, equal treatment and non-discrimination.
 She previously worked as an independent social lawyer assisting individuals in cases involving tenancy law, education law and fundamental rights.
 Before that, she was, among other things, a lawyer and policy advisor at the Human Rights Board.

 In addition to her role as a lawyer, Ms. Van de Loo is a deputy member of the Human Rights Board where she is part of the judicial role of the Board.
-She is also a member of the Advisory Committee on Recovery of Disadvantaged Parents and provides training on diversity and inclusion.
+She is also a member of the Childcare Allowance Objections Advisory Committee and provides training courses on diversity and inclusion.

 mr. Jelle Klaas